plone-it/collective.italiandocumentation/source/other-doc/zodb-manual/documentation/guide/prog-zodb.rst

 Note that you can use a completely different data storage mechanism by changing the first line that opens a :class:`Storage`; the above example uses a :class:`FileStorage`.
-In section :ref:`zeo`, "How ZEO Works", you'll see how ZEO uses this flexibility to good effect.
+In section zeo, "How ZEO Works", you'll see how ZEO uses this flexibility to good effect.